System upgrade leaking water

 Frequently Asked Questions

-How do I know if my HVAC system is leaking?
+How can I tell if my HVAC system is leaking?

-Common signs of an HVAC leak include water pooling around the unit, water stains on walls or floors, and a musty odor.
+Signs of an HVAC leak include water pooling around the indoor unit, increased humidity, and wet floors or walls.

 Connect with certified professionals in your area